-The Linkedin Group for AI and Robot Ethics welcomed its 150th members in October 2019.
+The Linkedin Group for AI and Robot Ethics welcomed its 200th member in January 2020.

 Current members’ job titles include African Artificial Intelligence Evangelist, AI Consultant, AI Enthusiast, AI Ethics & Law, AI Ethics Lead, AI Ethics Policy Researcher, AI Ethics Researcher, Antitrust & regulatory advisor, Applied AI Ethics, Applied Mathematician, Artificial Intelligence & Computer Vision engineer, Associate Data Scientist, Associate Professor Information and Computer Sciences, Barrister, Business Strategy AI Ethics, Control Systems Specialist, Corporate Social Responsibility Manager, Counsellor, Data Governance, Data & Insight Manager, Data Scientist, Digital Transformation, Director of AI, Director of Knowledge and Innovation, Director of Policy, Director of UX, Disruptive Technology Scout, Diversity & Inclusion Campaigner, Ethics in Organisations, Ethical Technology, Ethical Technology | Public Policy, Global AI Ethics and Regulation, Futurist, Group Vice President: Data Science, Head of Data Science, Head of Privacy and Data Protection, Head of the Centre for Artificial Intelligence and Robotics, Machine Learning Researcher, ML/NLP Data Leader, MSc Data Science, Operating Officer, Phd AI Law, Philanthropist, Physicist, Policy Analyst – AI and Society, Prof. Computer Science, Professor in Digital Economy, Professor of Learning Informatics, Professor of Philosophy, Public Speaker, Reader in Human Computer Interaction, Research Associate, Research Manager, Risk Manager, Robots – RPA specialist, Senior Competition and Technology lawyer, Senior Data Scientist, Sex-Robot Researcher, Smart Cities, Smartphone Product Planning, Strategy, Student, TEDx Speaker, Tutor, Vice Chair.